ghurel-rh/servicemesh-2-rhsso-examples/README.md

 * no OIDC workflow: the user must get a JWT token on its own, and pass it with the HTTP request on its own
 * need to define `RequestAuthentication` and `AuthorizationPolicy` objects for each application to protect inside the service mesh

-## Approach 2: Injecting oauth2-proxy container inside the default Istio ingress gateway
+## Approach 2: Injecting oauth2-proxy container inside the Istio ingress gateway to implement an OIDC workflow

 In this approach, access to the `bookinfo` application is restricted by injecting an oauth2-proxy sidecar container to the Istio ingress gateway.
 The oauth2-proxy will enforce user authentication with RHSSO before forwarding any request to the istio-proxy (the default container of the Istio ingress gateway).
 In this approach, the OIDC workflow between the user, oauth2-proxy and RHSSO is perfomed automatically.